sdfghjdfgfrghj/infinite-ai-developer/README.md

 ## 🙏 Acknowledgments

-- Built with love for the open source community
+- Built with passion for autonomous AI development
-- Inspired by the vision of truly autonomous AI development
+- Inspired by the vision of truly self-improving software
-- Special thanks to all contributors and early adopters
+- Thanks to all contributors and early adopters
+- Special thanks to the Ollama and Rich library teams

 ---

-**⚡ Ready to revolutionize software development?
+**⚡ Ready to experience infinite AI iterations?
 Star this repo and let's build the future together!** ⚡

+*Note: This is beta software.
+Please report issues and contribute to make it better!*